flowroute/flowroute-numbers-python/README.md

 #### `list(self,limit=None,page=None)`<a name"listroutes"></a>

-The list method is used to return all of the existing inbound routes from your Flowroute account.
-From the list, you can retrieve the names and types of routes to apply to or update a phone number.
+The `list` method is used to return all of the existing inbound routes from your Flowroute account.
+From the list, you can retrieve the names and types of routes when applying a route to a phone number or updating an existing route on a phone number.

 ##### Usage

 	irc.list()

+The method takes the following parameters:

 | Parameter | Required | Usage                                            |
 |-----------|----------|--------------------------------------------------|